arttumiettinen/pi2/build_instructions_macos.md

 **Note**
 These instructions have been tested on a newly installed MacOS Monterey system running on Apple silicon.
-Macs with Intel processor will require at least changes to homebrew-related installation paths.
+Macs with Intel processor will require at least changes to homebrew-related installation paths, and possibly more.

 **Note**
 The instructions below guide through installing `gcc` compiler.
 The default `clang` compiler does not seem to support OpenMP.